lnug/speakers/README.md

 - We prefer hands on demos and live code-in-practice or a developer story to tell over org charts, process diagrams, product demos or corporate promo material.
 - this is the London *Node.js* User group - we are a broad group of developers and touch many technlogies in our day to day lives - but try and keep the link to Node and JavaScript central to your talk

+## First time speakers
+- Our meetup is inclusive and friendly.
+If you need some speaking mentorship - we're here to help.
+Our organizers can provide a hand in multiple ways: Review your talk, provide tips & advice regarding public speaking, help with slides and general presentation.
+**How?** Simply add a comment below your talk proposal (the github issue) that you're looking for some advice when you submit a talk.

 ## How
 Its simple.
 [Open an issue](https://github.com/lnug/speakers/issues/new) to submit a talk.